 Most of the time, white smoke coming from the exhaust of your car is nothing to worry about.
 But if you suspect there's a problem with the way your car is running then white smoke might be a sign that there is in fact something wrong.

-White smoke coming from the exhaust of your car on startup, can be caused by condensation in the exhaust, a cylinder head gasket that has blown, worn piston rings, a valve seal leak or even an engine block coolant leak.
+White smoke coming from the exhaust of your car can be caused by condensation in the exhaust, a cylinder head gasket that has blown, worn piston rings, a valve seal leak or even an engine block coolant leak.

 This article explores what causes white smoke from the exhaust, how to diagnose the problem and what you can do to fix it.